DiscoGen: Procedural Generation of Algorithm Discovery Tasks in Machine Learning: Acknowledgements

 \section{Acknowledgements}

-\textbf{AG} is funded by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems EP/S024050/1. \textbf{ZW} is funded by a generous grant from Waymo. \textbf{AK} is supported by Exscientia and the SABS CDT. \textbf{CW} is funded by the EPSRC DTP Research Studentship. \textbf{TW} is funded by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems EP/Y035070/1. \textbf{UB} is supported by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems and the Rhodes Scholarship. \textbf{NR} is supported by the Defense Advanced Research Projects Agency (DARPA). \textbf{HE} is supported by the Cooperative AI PhD Fellowship from the Cooperative AI Foundation.
+\textbf{AG} is funded by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems EP/S024050/1. \textbf{ZW} is funded by a generous grant from Waymo. \textbf{AK} is supported by Exscientia and the SABS CDT. \textbf{CW} is funded by the EPSRC DTP Research Studentship. \textbf{TW} is funded by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems EP/Y035070/1. \textbf{UB} is supported by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems and the Rhodes Scholarship. \textbf{NR} is supported by the Defense Advanced Research Projects Agency (DARPA).
 Our experiments were made possible by an equipment grant from NVIDIA. \textbf{SR} is funded by the Transport and Mobility Institute at Delft University of Technology. \textbf{JF} is partially funded by the UKRI grant EP/Y028481/1, which was originally selected for funding by the ERC. \textbf{JF} is also supported by the JPMC Research Award and the Amazon Research Award.
-This project received compute resources from a gracious grant provided by the Isambard-AI National AI Research Resource, for the project "Robustness via Self-Play RL".
+This project received compute resources from a generous grant provided by the Isambard-AI National AI Research Resource, for the projects "Robustness via Self-Play RL" and "FLAIR Summer Moonshots".

-The authors would like to thank Jonathan Cook and Edward Hughes for their comments and advice in this project.
+The authors thank \textbf{Jonathan Cook} and \textbf{Edward Hughes} for their comments and advice in this project.